Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: EXPERIMENTS

 \subsection{Learned Features}

-We first investigate if the features learned in the discriminator correlate to visual appearance.
-If the space correlated to visual appearance, images close to each other in appearance, should have small distance between them.
-We extract features in each domain for the test set, and compute the cosine distance between them.
-The images are sampled regularly from the set of summer image for the purpose of visualization.
+We investigate if the distances in the learned feature space correspond to visual similarity, that is, images close to each other in appearance, should have small distances between them.
+Using the discriminator is the summer domain, $\mathbf{D}_{S}$, we extract features from the first fully-connected layer and compute cosine distances between regularly sampled summer image.
+We randomly select some of theses and show their nearest-neighbours in the feature space (Fig.\ref{fig:similarImages}).
+The top row contains images where the train goes through tunnels and hence nothing can be seen.

-It can be seen in Fig. \ref{fig:dis_A} that as we move away from the main diagonal, the distances become larger.
-Very large distances have been clipped to show the structure around the main diagonal.
-The block diagonal elements appear when the train remain stationary or goes thorough a tunnel.
-In both cases, there is no visual change and the features lie very close to each other.

-In order to verify this visually, we randomly select some of the images in summer set and show their nearest-neighbours in the feature space (Fig.\ref{fig:similarImages}).
 It can be seen that indeed similar images are close to each other in this space.